 If you’re like most Americans, you have a cell phone and you use it for business at least some of the time.
 These pocket-sized devices don’t come cheap, though.
 Read on to learn how to deduct cell phone bills on your taxes.

 You probably bemoan paying cell phone bills each month because it can eat into your bottom line.
 Uncle Sam does allow you to deduct qualifying cell phone service expenses as business expenses.
 Your cell phone bill is qualifying if it’s connected with your trade or business.
-Your personal usage of cell phone services are not deductible business expenses.
+Your personal usage of cell phone services is not deductible business expenses.

 The IRS scrutinizes claims for sizable cellular service expense deductions.
 This is because it’s quite easy to mix business and personal use of a cell phone.